Could investing in solar energy pay off sooner than you think?

 Here’s what that means:

-If you installed a solar panel system worth $20,000 on your home in 2022, the 30% ITC would mean that you’re eligible for a $6,000 tax credit.
+If you installed a solar panel system worth $20,000 on your home, the current 30% ITC would mean that you’re eligible for a $6,000 tax credit.

 To claim that, however, you must owe at least $6,000 on your federal taxes before the solar tax credit kicks in.

-For example, if you were owed $6,500 in solar tax credits but only owed $4,000 on your federal taxes, you could take $4,000 from the solar tax credit for 2022.
-This would eliminate your tax bill.
-From there, you could roll the remaining $2,500 into 2023, reducing your tax bill for the following year.
+For example, if you were owed $6,500 in solar tax credits but only owed $4,000 on your federal taxes, you could take $4,000 from the solar tax credit for the following tax year.

 Regardless of where you’ve installed the solar panel system, you can only claim the tax credit once per solar installation.